mrmhthegreat/timetable/README.md

 ## Contact

-For questions or suggestions, please open an issue on the GitHub repository or contact the maintainer at [insert contact method, if available].
+For questions or suggestions, please open an issue on the GitHub repository or contact the maintainer at mrmhthegreat@gmail.com